yoe/fosdemvideo/README.md

 ====
 * h01ger: rented 200e to buy gaffa tape some day before fosdem2014
 * wouter: buy gaffa-tape - 10 rolls
-* wouter: buy a working switch
-* security starts to become an issue - think about it.
+* h01ger: security starts to become an issue - think about it.
 * wouter: build a list of contacts per devroom so we can update the rooms sheet
 * sorted, in progress:
  * boxes?!?